Marshawn Lynch chronology: why he came out of retirement, signed a new contract with Seahawks

-A little over a week ago, the idea that Marshawn Lynch came out of retirement to play for the Seahawks could have laughed.
+A few weeks ago, the idea that Marshawn Lynch came out of retirement to play for the Seahawks could have laughed.
 The 33-year-old runner seemed happy. serving shots of tequila in the back gates of the Raiders in Oakland, and Seattle rumbled towards the playoffs with the third best ground offensive in the NFL.

 Any of those laughs ended when the Seahawks lost both runner Chris Carson (hip fracture) and C.J.
 Prosise (broken arm) for the rest of the season in the same game, his defeat of Week 16 against the Cardinals.
 It occurred a couple of weeks after Rashaad Penny was also placed in the injured reserve that ends the season with a torn ACL.